Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

 Therefore, the total generation time of $w$ tokens in our decoupled execution paradigm can be modeled as: \\[-10pt]

-Besides the generation time, the speed also needs to consider the number of tokens generated, including the wasted tokens due to mis-speculation.
-Given a drafting window $w$ and the probability of accepting one token $p$ for a batch of requests, we follow prior works~\cite{DBLP:journals/corr/abs-2505-19645,turbospec} that first model the probability of accepting $\alpha$ tokens given $n$ tokens within a drafting window, then calculate wasted tokens accordingly.
-The difference is that we further consider the additional wasted tokens due to decoupled execution.
-Specifically, within a drafting window, the probability of accepting $a$ tokens given an estimated accept probability ($p$) is: \\[-10pt]:
+Besides the execution time, we also need to consider the slowdown due to mis-speculation.
+Given a draft window $w$ and the probability of accepting one token $p$ for a batch of requests, we follow prior works~\cite{DBLP:journals/corr/abs-2505-19645,turbospec} that first model the probability of accepting $\alpha$ tokens given $n$ tokens within a draft window, then calculate the expected wasted tokens accordingly.
+The difference is that we further consider the additional wasted tokens due to aggressive speculation in decoupled execution.
+Specifically, within a draft window, the probability of accepting $a$ tokens given an estimated accept probability ($p$) is: \\[-10pt]:

-$p$ can be profiled offline and we found it is quite stable for a relatively large batch of requests.
+$p$ is profiled using the setup from previous steps and we found it is quite stable for a relatively large batch of requests (see \fig{fig:motiv-acc-len}).

 The expectation of the total generated tokens for drafting a draft window $w$ is: \\[-10pt]

 which is a summation of the expected generated tokens when the token is accepted at different positions.

 Put it all together, the expectation of TGS is: \\[-5pt]